gerwld/gwardaapp_source/PRIVACY.md

 If you have any questions or concerns about this policy or our data practices related to Amazon, please contact us at pjaworski.dev@gmail.com.

-By using our extension on Amazon, you acknowledge that you have read and understood this policy and agree to its terms and conditions.
+By using our extension (GwardaApp), you acknowledge that you have read and understood this policy and agree to its terms and conditions.